microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 Next, run the following command to de-allocate the machine safely so that you are no longer charged (except for the storage) until class starts.

 >Note: This command does not remove the Virtual Machine.
 You will start it again once you start the class.
+Do NOT leave the system running in the Auzre Portal or it will use all your credits, and potentially result in additional charges.

 <pre>az vm deallocate --name ReplaceWithVMName</pre>